THN0810/PhucLong-OmniChannel-Sales-Management/README.md

 | `01-Business-Analysis/` | BA Requirements | BRD document, BPMN process models, 2-level DFDs, and Requirement Traceability Matrix (RTM). |
 | `02-Database-Design/` | SQL Database | Relational ERD model, database schema initialization, stored procedures, triggers, and RBAC scripts. |

+## AI-Assisted Development

+AI tools were used as supporting tools during parts of the project, particularly for SQL implementation, debugging, and documentation refinement.
+The business analysis scope, process models, database structure, and final project outputs were reviewed and adapted by the author.

 ---

 ##  7. Potential Enhancements